stadt-karlsruhe/geoextract/README.md

 # GeoExtract

-This library provides a framework for extracting locations (addresses, street names, points of interest) from free-form text.
-It is intended for geo-referencing existing documents.
+GeoExtract is a web service and Python package for extracting locations (addresses, street names, points of interest) from free-form text.

 ## Background